Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Methodology

-\paragraph{Imperceptibility} Watermarking should preserve token probability distributions consistent with normal model outputs~\citep{huang-wan-2025-waterpool}.
-In code watermarking, \citet{sun2023codemark} assessed imperceptibility through post-hoc detection combining human and automated evaluations, which does not quantify distributional distortion.
-Following perplexity-based approaches in text watermarking~\citep{kirchenbauer2023watermark} and studies including code generation~\citep{magnusson2024paloma}, we define imperceptibility as the deviation in token probability distributions introduced by watermarking, measured through perplexity shifts computed with code LLMs.
+\paragraph{Imperceptibility} \emph{Imperceptibility} concerns the preservation of token probability distributions consistent with normal model outputs~\citep{huang-wan-2025-waterpool}.
+Since code LLMs follow stable and highly structured token distributions, distortions introduced by watermarking can form statistical signals that are exploitable by adversaries without access to the secret key.
+Accordingly, following perplexity-based approaches in text watermarking~\citep{kirchenbauer2023watermark} and studies on code generation~\citep{magnusson2024paloma}, we define imperceptibility as the deviation in token probability distributions introduced by watermarking, measured through perplexity shifts computed with code LLMs.